 Fleet Operators have never been under more pressure to reduce costs and deliver more – all in an increasingly regulated environment.
 To meet this challenge Fleet Operators must exploit available technologies and apply best practice management principles.

 The fleet community is facing unprecedented change and challenges.
 Constant pressure to reduce cost, the rapid integration of new technologies and increasing compliance obligations are impacting how fleet is managed.
-IPWEA’s Australasian Fleet Conference will have two streams; one focused on fleet management and the other on maintenance.
+IPWEA’s Australasian Fleet Conference will have 5 plenary sessions and 2 concurrent streams over the 3 days;.
 There will also be a number of networking opportunities for fleet practitioners to meet colleagues and share ideas.
 The conference will appeal to both public and private sector fleet personnel.
 Keynote sessions will involve experts in their field who will share their vision on how to prepare for the challenges confronting the fleet sector.

 Invitations to sponsors and exhibitors to be part of this industry leading conference are now open.